FoxRefire/wvg/README.md

 ### Instalation

-1. Donwload or clone this code
+1. Download or clone this code
 2. At the same directory of `manifest.json`(root directory of this extension), put the one of the following Android L3 CDM file(s).
    * Supported CDM Types